Daniel O'Neill (Royalist): Royalist cause

 Fleeing to Brussels, O'Neill gathered troops and arms for the royalist campaigns in the English Civil War.
 Formally, his first position in the royalist army was that of a major in Colonel Osborne's 14th regiment of foot, but as an experienced cavalry officer, he transferred to serve under Prince Rupert of the Rhine, the royalist cavalry general.
 His part association with the Palatinate family gave him good standing with the prince, who appointed him as a lieutenant colonel, commanding his own cavalry regiment.
 Early on in the war, he fought busily at the Battle of Powick Bridge, and later at Edgehill.
 He was sent to relieve Reading in 1643, but the force was repelled, and during the retreat was shot in the thigh.
 He subsequently fought at Chalgrove Field, where he killed the Parliamentarian standard bearer, regaining honours for his regiment they had lost at the Battle of Hopton Heath.
 He also later fought at the First Battle of Newbury.
 After failing to secure negotiations in the Irish Confederate Wars, O'Neill went on to serve as a spy to the de jure Charles II at The Hague.

 The Restoration

 In September 1660, O'Neill married Katherine Stanhope, Countess of Chesterfield becoming her third husband.
+He became the King's sole gunpowder maker by a 21-year patent in November 1660.
+This grant included a £2,000 advance to build gunpowder mills and stove houses, and to annually import 240 tons of saltpetre duty-free.
+Saltpetre was a key ingredient of gunpowder and by this time the majority was imported by the English East India Company.
+O'Neill had no experience in gunpowder manufacture and in December 1660 he awarded 2½ year contracts to James Lloyd at Wandsworth and Thomas Carter at Bedfont to produce 480 barrels per month.